-If you don’t see the answer to your question here, you can ask your own question.
+If you don’t see the answer to your question, you can ask your question here.

 Liability insurance protects car owners whose vehicle injures others or damages their property.
-It does not cover the insured vehicle itself, so your car isn't covered, and neither are your own injuries.
+It does not cover the insured vehicle itself, so neither is your car covered nor your injuries.
 There are two types of liability coverages, bodily injury and property damage.